iifl-logo

 CORPORATE GOVERNANCE

-In pursu of Regulation 17 to 27 read with Schedule V of SEBI ance (Listing Obli & Disclosure Requirements) Regulations, 2015, gations a separate Report on Corporate Governance along with a certificate from Mr. N.V.S.S.
-Suryanarayana Rao, Practicing Company Secretary, regarding its compliance is attached as Annexure - VII which forms part of this Report.
-Your Company will continue to adhere in letter and spirit to good corporate governance policies.
+In pursuance of Regulation 17 to 27 read with Schedule V of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, a separate Report on Corporate Governance along with a certificate from Mr. N.V.S.S.
+Suryanarayana Rao, Practicing Company Secretary, regarding its compliance is attached as Annexure - VIIA which forms part of this Report.
+Your Company will continue to adhere in letter and spirit to the good corporate governance policies.

 MANAGEMENT DISCUSSION & ANALYSIS